-- Entire amount of direct HOME assistance originally provided to the buyer (less any voluntary prepayments previously made); or - Net proceeds of sale (sales price minus senior secured debt minus reasonable seller's closing costs).
+- Entire amount of direct HOME at sistance of mally provided to the buyer (less any voluntary prepayments previously made); or - Net proceeds of sale (sale price ninus enior secured debt minus reasonable seller's closing costs).

-When the net proceeds are inadequate to fully repay the City's HOME loan, the City accepts the net proceed as full and final payoff of the note.
-The City reserves the right to determine that the sales price reflects an arms-length transaction at fair market value.
-Receipts received as a result of a sale within the affordability period are recorded as "recaptured funds."
+When the net proceed are in slequate to fully repay the City's HOME loan, the City accepts the net proceed as full and final paint of the note.
+The City reserves the right to determine that the sales price reflects an arms-leggth transaction at fair market value.
+Receipts received as a result of a sale within the afforciability period are recorded as "recaptured funds."
 When net sales proceeds exceed the HOME assistance, buyers retain all remaining net proceeds after repaying the HOME loan balance.